locka99/cpp-to-rust-book/features_of_rust/types.md

 #### Long double

 The [`long double`](https://en.wikipedia.org/wiki/Long_double) has proven quite problematic for compilers.
-Despite expectations that it is a quadruple precision value it usually isn't.
+Despite the expectation that it is a quadruple precision value it usually isn't.
 Some compilers such as gcc may offer 80-bit extended precision on x86 processors with a floating point unit but it is implementation defined behaviour.

 The Microsoft Visual C++ compiler treats it with the same precision as a `double`.
 Other architectures may treat it as quadruple precision.
 The fundamental problem with `long double` is that most desktop processors do not have the ability in hardware to perform 128-bit floating point operations so a compiler must either implement it in software or not bother.

 #### Math functions

-The `<math.h>` C header provides math functions for working with different precision types.
+The `<math.h>` / `<cmath>` C header provides math functions for working with different precision types.

 ```c++
 #include <math.h>